Navneetxdev/DSA-Learnings/README.md

+## :books: **Introduction**
+Hi there!
+My name is Navneet Lakhera, and I'm currently a second year student pursuing a Bacleors of computer applications at College of engineering roorkee (UETR).
+I'm excited to be learning new things and building my skills as a Software Developer through my coursework and personal projects.

 ## :books: **Daily DSA Practice**

 Hey there!
 This repo is where I share my daily Data Structures and Algorithms (DSA) practice.I'm always trying to improve my skills in this area.
 I created this repo to showcase my dedication to DSA, and also to show that I know how to use Git and GitHub.